Elpidio Barzaga Jr.: Earlier attempts and as OIC (1986)

-Barzaga had his first attempt in politics in 1980 when he ran for municipal mayor of Dasmariñas and lost.
+Barzaga had his first attempt in politics in 1980 when he ran for municipal mayor of Dasmariñas challenging Mayor Narcisso Guevarra and lost.
 In 1986, following the EDSA Revolution, he was appointed as officer-in-charge mayor of Dasmariñas.

 He ran for representative of the Second District of Cavite in 1987, for provincial vice governor in 1988, and for municipal mayor, again, in 1992.
 However, he failed in all of these.

 As mayor of Dasmariñas

-Barzaga was eventually elected municipal mayor in 1998 and served for nine years.
-He was succeeded by his wife Jennifer in 2007.
+Barzaga was eventually elected municipal mayor in 1998 and served for three consecutive terms until 2007.
+He was succeeded by his wife Jennifer.

 In 2016, the couple, both had served for three terms with Barzaga on his last term as district representative, switched political posts, both running under the National Unity Party.
 He replaced his wife, that time as city mayor.
 He served until they replaced each other again in 2019.